 Undoubtedly, federal programs that by their nature are and must be uniform in character throughout the nation necessitate formulation of controlling federal rules.
 Conversely, when there is little need for a nationally uniform body of law, state law may be incorporated as the federal rule of decision.

-Should contractual liens arising from certain federal loan programs take precedence over private liens in the absence of a federal statute setting priorities?
+Could contractual liens arising from certain federal loan programs take precedence over private liens, in the absence of a federal statute setting priorities?